 Johana "Jody" Reed is a Counsel with the law firm of McMahon, Welch and Learned, PLLC.
 Jody has over twenty years of experience as an attorney with over fifteen years of combined experience as a Business Finance Manager, a Contracts Manager at several defense contractors, and as a contracts management support person for the FAA under a contract.
 Jody's practice focuses on advising domestic and international clients on all aspects of government contracting law, including prime contracts, subcontracts and other related agreements, drafting requests for equitable adjustments and claims; drafting Contractor Performance Assessment Report System responses; reviewing, drafting, evaluating and revising ethics compliance programs; evaluation and submission of Mandatory Disclosures, Cost Accounting Standards and accounting systems/cost principles, contract and solicitation review and risk assessment, protection of intellectual property rights related to government contracts, Organizational Conflicts of Interests issues and mitigation plans, Freedom of Information Act requests and defenses, export controls compliance and training programs, and cyber security issues.
 She is experienced and skilled in negotiating both international and domestic contracts including subcontracts, teaming agreements, intellectual property licenses, agent agreements, and proprietary information agreements for numerous million- and billion-dollar programs.

-Christopher Ryan is a Homeland Security Strategic Analyst currently employed by Joint Research and Development, Inc. (JRAD), a government contractor supporting the Department of Defense (DoD) and DHS and specializing in Chemical, Biological, Radiological and Nuclear Defense (CBRND).
+Christopher Ryan is a Senior Managing Associate with Hagerty Consulting.
 He previously served as a Program and Policy Analyst in Maryland's Governor's Office of Homeland Security, and worked with the University of Maryland's Center for Health and Homeland Security to provide technical assistance to federal, state, local, and private sector partners on complex coordinated attack preparedness, critical infrastructure protection, capabilities assessment, strategic planning, and grant management.
-His other written works appear in The Washington Post and DomPrep Journal.
-He holds a bachelor’s degree in history from Towson University and a master’s degree in history and public policy from The George Washington University.
+His work for HSToday focuses on strategic planning and preparing law enforcement and first responders for Complex Coordinated Terrorist Attacks.